 The removal of the form factor is problematic, as it eliminates all degrees of freedom associated with the compositeness of hadrons and contradicts our primary motivation, i.e., to tame the excessive growth of the amplitude at higher energies.
 Recognizing this limitation, Haberzettl \cite{Haberzettl:1997jg} proposed an alternative approach that preserves gauge invariance while retaining the physical role of hadronic form factors, by making use of the freedom to multiply the $A_2^{\rm Born}$ amplitude with an appropriately chosen form factor $\hat{F}$.
 Specifically, the form factor is constructed in a more ``democratic'' manner,

 with

 and $a_1+a_2+a_3=1$ to ensure the correct limit at $k=0$.
-At this stage, it is important to note that Ohta’s prescription is equivalent to choosing $\hat{F}=1$.
+At this stage, it is important to note that Ohta's prescription is equivalent to choosing $\hat{F}=1$.

-Haberzettl’s prescription is clearly more preferred than Ohta’s, as it provides a better description of the data by yielding a lower $\chi^2$ in the fitting process.
+Haberzettl's prescription is clearly more preferred than Ohta's, as it provides a better description of the data by yielding a lower $\chi^2$ in the fitting process.
 Qualitatively, the use of Haberzettl prescription tends to enhance the leading coupling constants toward the SU(3) limits while simultaneously reducing the extracted $\chi^2$ \cite{Haberzettl:1998aqi}.
-Nevertheless, the use of Haberzettl’s democratic form factor, given by Eq.~(\ref{eq:Fhat_haberzettl}), has been criticized by Davidson and Workman \cite{Davidson:2001rk}, as it still generates poles and fails to satisfy crossing symmetry in pion photoproduction.
+Nevertheless, the use of Haberzettl's democratic form factor, given by Eq.~(\ref{eq:Fhat_haberzettl}), has been criticized by Davidson and Workman \cite{Davidson:2001rk}, as it still generates poles and fails to satisfy crossing symmetry in pion photoproduction.
 These shortcomings can be resolved by adopting a specific, though not unique, form factor,

 which simultaneously eliminates the spurious poles and restores crossing symmetry.